teshomey/ai-assisted-text-classification/README.md

 ---

 ## Overview
 This README outlines the complete workflow for processing, enriching, and classifying research publications as **Regional** or **Not Regional** using metadata enhancement and AI-assisted text analysis.
 All scripts and procedures can be found in the `Data Analyst.ipynb` notebook.
-The analysis starts with three `.txt` datasets from Web of Science (WoS), which are cleaned and linked to corresponding records in OpenAlex for additional metadata.
+The analysis starts with three `.txt` datasets from Web of Science (WoS), which are linked to corresponding records in OpenAlex for additional metadata.
 Finally, publications are categorized using an AI classification model (GPT-5.1), based on their geographic focus and research context.

 ---